sopra-fs21-group-4/client/README.md

 To establish a connection between the front- and backend REST is used.
 # High-Level Components

+## GameList
 The [GameList](https://github.com/sopra-fs21-group-4/client/blob/master/src/components/lobby/GameList.js) and [GameInfoItem](https://github.com/sopra-fs21-group-4/client/blob/master/src/components/lobby/GameInfoItem.js) display all currently open lobbies.
 To implement this we used REST-Requests to update the list.
 When a User clicks on a open lobby the user then gets forwarded to the game.
 Where they then either have to enter the lobby password or if no password was set they just enter the lobby.

+## GameRound
+The [GameRunning](https://github.com/sopra-fs21-group-4/client/blob/master/src/components/game/GameRunnning.js) class implements what the user will see during the a round of the game.
+The class can advance between four states:
+* **STARTING**: in this state the players see the Meme but can't input anything yet.
+* **SUGGEST**: during this state every player can input their title
+* **VOTE**: while voting the players, can vote for a title (but not their own)
+* **AFTERMATH**: here the results will be displayed and the corresponding points are displayed.

+## GameRoundSummary
+The [GameRoundSummary](https://github.com/sopra-fs21-group-4/client/blob/master/src/components/game/GameRoundSummary.js) is displayed when the game is over.
+It gets the data from the SSE-Emitter and then displays every round with the corresponding data.

 # TODO  2 more high level components